Cointegration with Occasionally Binding Constraints: Unit roots and nonlinear cointegration: heuristics

-For the economics underlying this, note that \eqref{is-pc} and \eqref{taylor} (with $\chi=0$) imply that when the solution to the model has $i_{t}>0$, i.e.\ when the ZLB is not binding, monetary policy is able to fully achieve its objectives, in the sense that inflation is stabilised to within an i.i.d.\ error of its target, as $\pi_{t}=\abv{\pi}_{t}+(1-\gamma\theta)^{-1}\varepsilon_{t}$.
-As a consequence, \eqref{infltarget} entails that $\abv{\pi}_{t}$ has a stochastic trend, which is inherited by both $\abv{\pi}_{t}$ and $i_{t}^{+}$ -- in the latter case, because the equilibrium rate of interest implied by \eqref{taylor} is $r_{t}^{\ast}+\abv{\pi}_{t}=\abv{\pi}_{t}$ (recall $r_{t}^{\ast}$ is constant and normalised to zero).
+As a consequence, \eqref{infltarget} entails that $\abv{\pi}_{t}$ has a stochastic trend, which is inherited by both $\abv{\pi}_{t}$ and $i_{t}^{+}$ -- in the latter case, because the equilibrium rate of interest implied by \eqref{taylor21b} is equal to $\abv{\pi}_{t}$.
 Both $i_{t}^{+}$ and $\pi_{t}$ thus put the same loading on the common trend, whence $(1,-1)^{\trans}$ is the cointegrating vector when $i_{t}>0$.
-On the other hand, when the solution to the model has $i_{t}<0$, i.e.\ when the ZLB binds, the lesser effectiveness of unconventional monetary policy ($\mu<1$) entails that policy is too contractionary, and $\pi_{t}$ begins to drift below $\abv{\pi}_{t}$.
-However, via \eqref{infltarget} this discrepancy \emph{raises} the inflation target, and thereby raises the rate of interest required to achieve target inflation.
+On the other hand, when the solution to the model has $i_{t}<0$, i.e.\ when the ZLB binds, the lesser effectiveness of unconventional monetary policy ($\mu<1$) entails that policy is too contractionary, and so $\pi_{t}$ begins to drift below $\abv{\pi}_{t}$.
+However, via \eqref{infltarget} this discrepancy \emph{raises} the inflation target, and thereby raises the nominal rate of interest required to achieve target inflation.
 This feedback actually renders $\abv{\pi}_{t}$ as $I^{\ast}(0)$, and hence also $\pi_{t}$ and $i_{t}^{-}$.
 In a relatively short time, the solution to the model entails $i_{t}>0$ again, and thus the economy tends to spend relatively little time in the vicinity of the ZLB.

 It will be observed that the qualitative behaviour described above is wholly contingent on $\mu<1$, i.e.\ on the ZLB as actually constraining the conduct of monetary policy.
 This manifests itself, quantitatively, as $\rank\Pi^{+}+1=\rank\Pi^{-}=2$ when $\mu<1$, as opposed to $\rank\Pi^{+}=\rank\Pi^{-}=2$ when $\mu=1$.
 Thus, in this setting, a test for $\Pi^{+}$ having reduced rank would amount to a test of the null that unconventional monetary policy is less effective than conventional policy, against the alternative that it is equally effective. \end{example} \restoreexamplex{}